The only editor that codes, tests, and debugs in the background.

 Deterministic Decoupling.
 The D3 Engine separates state from probabilistic generation, routing tasks to optimized Scout Swarms.

-Dropstone replaces standard generation with an adversarial loop.
-Agents must pass a "Silent Flash" protocol where peer agents verify code logic in real-time.
-If a branch fails, it is pruned instantly, preventing hallucination cascades.
+Dropstone replaces standard generation with a rigorous peer-review loop.
+Agents must pass a verification step where other agents review their code in real-time.
+If the logic fails the review, it is rejected before you ever see it.

 We treat compute as a liquid asset.
 The system instantiates 10,000 ephemeral "Scout" agents to explore divergent solution trees.
 This allows the runtime to test low-probability strategies (P < 0.05) that linear models discard.